 7.5.1 General

-When all of the following conditions are meet then the UE supports GWUS and GWUS configuration (gwus-Config) is provided in system information, the UE shall monitor GWUS using the GWUS parameters provided in system information.
+When all of the following conditions are met then the UE shall monitor GWUS using the GWUS parameters provided in system information.

+- the UE is in RRC_IDLE; and

 - the UE supports GWUS and GWUS configuration (gwus-Config) is provided in system information;

+- and either:

-- (groupAlternation is present in gwus-Config and UE supports groupWakeUpSignalAlternation) or groupAlternation is not present in gwus-Config.
+- groupAlternation is present in gwus-Config and UE supports GWUS with group resource alternation; or

+- groupAlternation is not present in gwus-Config.

 A UE supporting GWUS can be configured to monitor a WUS group and a common WUS.
 Upon detecting either of them, UE shall monitor POs as defined in clause 7.4.

 For NB-IoT, E-UTRAN may configure up to 2 WUS resources (numbered 0 and 1).
 The time offset, g0, from the end of WUS resource 0 to the start of corresponding PO is determined as defined in clause 7.4.
-When both wus-Config and gwus-Config are present, WUS resource 0 shares radio resources with wus-Config.The time offset from the end of WUS resource 1 to the start of corresponding PO is sum of the time offset g0 and the maximum WUS duration.
+When both wus-Config and gwus-Config are present, WUS resource 0 shares radio resources with wus-Config.The time offset from the end of WUS Resource 1 to the start of corresponding PO is sum of the time offset g0 and the maximum WUS duration.

 After the UE has determined the applicable gap between end of WUS resource and associated PO as specified in clause 7.4, UE selects the WUS group set for the corresponding gap as specified in clause 7.5.2.
 From the selected WUS group set, UE selects one WUS group as defined in clause 7.5.3.
 If groupAlternation is not present in gwus-Config, the UE monitors the selected WUS group with the corresponding timeoffset for each PO.
-If groupAlternation is present in gwus-Config and UE supports groupWakeUpSignalAlternation, the UE determines the WUS group to monitor for each PO and the corresponding timeoffset as specified in clause 7.5.4.
+If groupAlternation is present in gwus-Config and UE supports GWUS with group resource alternation, the UE determines the WUS group to monitor for each PO and the corresponding timeoffset as specified in clause 7.5.4.

 For BL UEs and UEs in enhanced coverage, E-UTRAN may configure up to 4 WUS resources.
 The resource number, time and frequency location of these resources is determined as specified in clause 7.5.5.